solworktech/md2pdf/README.md

 ## Limitations and Known Issues

-1. It is common for Markdown to include HTML.
+- It is common for Markdown to include HTML.
 HTML is treated as a "code block". *There is no attempt to convert raw HTML to PDF.*

-2. Github-flavored Markdown permits strikethough using tildes.
+- Github-flavored Markdown permits strikethough using tildes.
 This is not supported at present by `fpdf` as a font style.

-3. The markdown link title, which would show when converted to HTML as hover-over text, is not supported.
+- The markdown link title, which would show when converted to HTML as hover-over text, is not supported.
 The generated PDF will show the actual URL that will be used if clicked, but this is a function of the PDF viewer.

-4. Currently all levels of unordered lists use a dash for the bullet.
-This is a planned fix; [see here](https://github.com/solworktech/mdtopdf/issues/1).

-5. Definition lists are not supported (not sure that markdown supports them -- I need to research this)
+- Definition lists are not supported (not sure that markdown supports them -- I need to research this)

-6. The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
+- The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
 These are exported and available via the `Styler` struct.
 Note that fill color only works when using `CellFormat()`.
 This is the case for: tables, codeblocks, and backticked text.

 ### Post release note